Student Life Leadership Group

 Locally, he is a member of the American Cancer Society Great West Divisional Board, the Juvenile Diabetes Foundation, the National Alliance on Mental Illness, and the Board of the Cheyenne Mountain Zoo.
 He frequently judges for the National Forensics League and high school debate and drama.
 As a southerner, Mike is very familiar with step show competitions and has judged them on several colleges.
 Mike is a Silver Lifetime Member of the NAACP.

-Associate Dean Rochelle Mason has a long association with Colorado College.
-Prior to her appointment as associate dean, she held the position of director of minority student life for 18 years and director of minority and international students for an additional year.
-Rochelle earned her B.A. in Drama from Colorado College in 1983 and a Master’s Degree in Education with a focus on Intercultural Counseling from the University of Colorado at Colorado Springs in 1996.
+Senior Associate Dean Rochelle Mason has a long association with Colorado College.
+Prior to her appointment as senior associate dean, she held the position of associate dean for 6 years and director of minority student life and director of minority and international students for 18 years.
+Rochelle earned her B.A. in Drama from Colorado College and a Master’s Degree in Education with a focus on Intercultural Counseling from the University of Colorado at Colorado Springs.

 Bruce R. Coriell has served as Chaplain of Colorado College since 1988, following stints at Vanderbilt University and DePauw University.
 He teaches courses for the Religion Department, entitled Wilderness & Spirit (in Alaska), Listening to Country: Learning in Aboriginal Australia, and Shamanism.
 He is co-founder of Pikes Peak InterReligous Clergy Alliance and Pikes Peak Interfaith Council as well as past president of the national organization, Association of College and University Religious Affairs.
 When he is not off wandering rivers and mountains, he lives here in Colorado Springs with his partner, Ellie Coriell.

 Director of Outdoor Education